 Preventing First Date FAILS (Part Trey)

-How?
-Instead of getting to know people for the first time on first dates, I encouraged you to get to know potential dating interests in group settings – in community – ideally in a healthy Christian community.
+Instead of getting to know people for the first time on first dates, get to know potential dating partners in group settings – in community – ideally in a healthy Christian community.
 If you haven’t read that post, please do first.

 But this naturally raises the question: “What if I’m not a part of a community like this?
 What if I hardly know any other believers?
 What if I’m not really close to anybody?”